-Don't Buy All Your Furniture at Once
+Mistake #1: Buying All Furniture at Once

-Don't Try to Fill the Space Too Quickly
+Mistake #2: Filling the Space Too Quickly

 The best way to deal with this is to make a decorating plan before you start.
 That way you can begin to put all the pieces of the puzzle together before spending any money.
 You can figure out what furniture you need, what type of rug will work with that furniture, all the types of lighting you should have, and so on.
 It will also help you to determine how much you can spend, and which items should have priority.

-Accessories are what make our interiors personal, and looking at and using them should remind us of positive things.
-Perhaps a piece of art is something you found while on a trip with family, or maybe a little knick knack is something you purchased while out antiquing with a friend.
+Accessories are what make a home feel personal.
+Perhaps a piece of art is something you found while on a trip with family or maybe a little knick-knack is something you purchased while out antiquing with a friend.
 It doesn't really matter what the story is, as long as the things in your home reflect your life and the journey you've taken.

 Most people moving into their very first apartment are on a budget and therefore are looking for things to be as inexpensive as possible.
-There are certainly ways to decorate for cheap, however even when on a budget it's important to still think about quality - particularly for the major pieces.
-Just because it's your first place it doesn't mean you shouldn't buy things with longevity in mind.
+There are certainly ways to decorate cheaply; however, even when on a budget, it's important to still think about quality, particularly for the major pieces.
+Just because it's your first place doesn't mean you shouldn't buy things with longevity in mind.

-For instance, when it comes to buying a sofa you should always get the best you can afford.
-When you purchase things that are low quality it's inevitable that they will need replacing at some point in the not too distant future.

-With large, costly items like sofas you want to minimize the need for replacing every few years.
-So while it's definitely ok to try and save money by way of upcycling and being creative, don't be pennywise, pound foolish.
-When it comes to big ticket items buy the best quality you can afford.
-The key is to know what items to splurge on, and what items you can save on.
-That said, always be cautious of your budget and don't overspend just for the sake of spending.
+For instance, when it comes to buying a sofa, you should always get the best quality piece of furniture that you can afford.
+When you purchase things that are low-quality it's inevitable that they will need to be replaced at some point in the not-too-distant future.
+While it's OK to try and save money by way of upcycling and being creative, don't be penny-wise and pound-foolish.
+When it comes to big-ticket items, buy the best quality you can afford.
+The key is to know what items to splurge on and what items you can save on.
+That said, always be cautious of your budget, and don't overspend just for the sake of spending.